thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 Each customer user will see his own devices and will not be able to see devices or any other data that belongs to a different customer.

 We have already created a Device (see [Step 1](#step-1-provision-device)), and a Dashboard (see [Step 3](#step-3-create-dashboard)).
-Now it's time to create a Customer and a Customer User and make sure they will have access to the device's data and the dashboard.
+Now it&#39;s time to create a Customer and a Customer User and make sure they will have access to the device's data and the dashboard.

 ### Step 7.1 Create customer

-Let's create a customer with the title "My New Customer".
+Let&#39;s create a customer with the title "My New Customer".
 Please see the instruction below:

 {% include images-gallery.html imageCollection="step71" showListImageTitles="true" %}

 ### Step 7.2 Assign the device to customer

-Let's assign device to the customer.
+Let&#39;s assign device to the customer.
 The customer users will have ability to read and write telemetry and send commands to devices.

 {% include images-gallery.html imageCollection="step72" showListImageTitles="true" %}